 - Drink enough water: Although this may sound counterintuitive, increasing the amount of water you drink can reduce bloating and improve water retention.
 When you are dehydrated, your body has more salts and less water, disrupting the fluid balance that your kidneys work so hard to maintain.
 Your body holds on to water to fight this imbalance.
 By drinking lots of water, you are restoring the balance and allowing your kidneys to get rid of excess water and lose water weight (Taylor, 2020).

-- Avoid salty foods: Stay away from high sodium foods and processed foods to lower your sodium intake.
+- Limit your intake of salty foods: Limiting the consumption of high sodium foods and processed foods can help lower your sodium intake.
 By doing this, you will prevent your kidneys from keeping the extra water that inevitably follows the salt.
 Low sodium foods are great for not only improving your water weight but also for lowering blood pressure—they are part of a heart-healthy diet.

 - Eat high-potassium foods: Studies show that increasing your potassium intake improves your body’s ability to get rid of excess sodium.
 Try to incorporate more potassium-rich foods like bananas, beans, broccoli, leafy greens like spinach, and yogurt into your daily diet.

-- Switch to a low-carb diet: If you are one of those people who finds themselves feeling bloated after eating a heavy carbohydrate meal, you may benefit from moving to a lower carbohydrate diet.
-Many people who start a low-carb diet, like the keto diet, will notice a drop in pounds of water weight, especially when they first start dieting (Abbasi, 2018).
+- Eat foods lower in carbohydrates: If you are one of those people who finds themselves feeling bloated after eating a heavy carbohydrate meal, you may benefit from moving to a lower carbohydrate meal plan.
+Many people who limit their carbohydrate intake will notice a drop in pounds of water weight, especially when they first start (Abbasi, 2018).
 Remember, like sodium, water follows carbohydrates—by lowering the carbs in your diet, you may be able to decrease the amount of water you retain.